andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 21 (Peter Davison)</sub>

-Essential, also a highly respected, ghoulishly dark episode ending Peter Davison’s tenure in the TARDIS.
+Essential, also a highly respected, ghoulishly dark episode ending Peter Davison's tenure in the TARDIS.
 There are parts of it that don't work for me (some of the fourth-wall-breaking is kinda cringe and I'd give a lot to have literally any other companion accompany the Fifth Doctor to his doom), but the iconography of the ending is extraordinary.

 Story 136; 4 episodes - The Caves of Androzani